6 Things You Have to See During One Day in Genoa, Italy

 Many of the winding streets will lead you to countless open piazzas, even if you’re only spending one day in Genoa.
 One of the most impressive is the Piazza di Ferrari home to a spherical fountain at its center and surrounded by cultural institutions such as the Stock Exchange, the Theatre Carlo Felice and the Headquarters for the Ligurian Region.
 Head away from the Piazza down Via XX Settembre for affordable shopping at European staples like Zara and H&M. You’re sure to stumble upon many more beautiful piazzas as you explore the city including the Piazza de Portello and the Piazza della Nunziata, both near Via Garibaldi.

-Dive into the the Maritime Museum and gENOA Aquarium
+Dive Into the Maritime Museum and Genoa Aquarium

 Heading towards the water will lead you to the Porto Antico, or Genoa’s Old Port, home to the Acquario di Genova.
 The Aquarium is the largest in Europe with over 70 tanks holding over 15,000 marine animals.
 All of the aquarium sits within the backdrop of the Gulf of Genoa.
 The town also proudly celebrates its rich history on the water at the Galata Museo del Mare (the Maritime Museum).
 Walk aboard an actual submarine moored in the port or learn what it was like to live on the ships of the past.